Siskiyou County resident juggles two jobs while earning college degree

 REDDING, Calif. – During the 16 months that Mount Shasta resident Monica Mais was earning her Bachelor of Science in Nursing degree from Simpson University's ASPIRE program, she worked as a full-time nurse at Mercy Medical Center in Redding, taught classes as an adjunct clinical instructor at College of the Siskiyous, and earned her 100 clinical hours needed to obtain her public health certificate at the end of the program.

 The 39-year-old mother of four was among 133 graduates at Simpson's winter commencement on Jan.
-22, including 103 from the Continuing Studies (ASPIRE) program.
+22, including 103 from the Adult Studies (ASPIRE) program.